SYNYC/3_Project_EV/README.md

-# Business Project : Charging your way to Climate Change
+# Charging your way to Climate Change

 # Project Proposal